Reason for leaving current job: What to say

 Be sure your answer quells any potential concerns about your professional track record.

 There are many reasons you might have left your last job, and not all of them are rosy.
 Perhaps you worked for a toxic boss or you met obstacles on your way up the ladder.
 Or maybe you were just plain bored with your work.

-Interviewers generally ask why you left your former company so they can “understand your motives and gain insight as to how [you] handle work relationships,” says Duncan Mathison, author of Unlock the Hidden Job Market: 6 Steps to a Successful Search When Times are Tough.
+When an interviewer asks you why you want to leave your current job, he or she wants to try to “understand your motives and gain insight as to how [you] handle work relationships,” says Duncan Mathison, author of Unlock the Hidden Job Market: 6 Steps to a Successful Search When Times are Tough.
 “In particular they are asking themselves, ‘Will they leave us in the lurch if they become dissatisfied?’ or ‘Is there some dirt here?’”
 In short, asking “Why did you leave your last job?” is one way for the interviewer to ensure you’re a person of integrity.

 The best strategy for effectively answering this tough interview question is to prepare for it.
 Here’s how to be ready and how to recover when you’re not.

 Do: Focus on results: Make a list of things you accomplished in your last position and focus on those, ending with something like, "‘Having successfully done that, I'm ready for another challenge,’" suggests Stephen Balzac, president of 7 Steps Ahead, a business consulting firm in Stow, Massachusetts.
 “Now what you're saying to the interviewer is: ‘You can count on me to get results and stay here until I do.’"